Best Maple Syrup Supplies

 Maple Sap Storage Container

-Once you’ve tapped your trees and are collecting sap, you will need a place to store your sap for a few days up to a week until you are ready to boil.
+Once you’ve tapped your trees and are collecting sap, you will need a place to store your sap for a few days or up to a week until you are ready to boil.
 Finding a container to store your sap in can be hard for the small scale production and isn’t always included on list of maple syrup supplies.
-You should store your sap below 38 degrees (think of it like milk).
-We store our in a converted rain barrel in a snowbank in the shade if possible.
-We place the barrel on some cinderblocks so it is easy to pour the sap off the bottom and then cover the top to keep out debris.

 Best Maple Syrup Supplies for Boiling and Making Maple Syrup

 To boil your maple sap into syrup you will need the following maple syrup supplies: evaporator, thermometer, filter, and some time of bottle for storing your syrup.
-Just like tapping supplies, you can find many used maple syrup equipment for sale online, but you should make sure they are clean before using.
+Just like tapping supplies, you can find many used maple syrup equipment for sale online, but you should always make sure they are clean before using.
 The maple syrup making supplies take you to links you can purchase them, or you can use them as reference.

 Finding the Best Maple Syrup Evaporator

 This will likely be the most expensive thing you buy for making maple syrup.
 You can definitely build your own evaporator for less money and we have built several over the years, but buying an evaporator will save you some work in the long run and has some benefits and is an important item on your maple syrup supplies list.
-At it’s simplest form, an evaporator is a maple syrup stove that allows you to burn off the extra water in the syrup until the sugar becomes more concentrated.
-You can use wood, propane, electricity, or other power generation methods to heat your evaporator.

 Best Maple Evaporators for Sale or to Build

 If you do decide to make a diy maple syrup evaporator, the simplest design is to use cinderblocks with trays/pans to hold your sap.
 Light your fire under the trays.
 If you can, you should direct the smoke away from your sap.
 We did this for 2 years and found we had a lot of debris in our syrup and a nice smokey taste.
-We also built our current evaporator using an old barrel with a long stovepipe (see the image below).

 How to Make Maple Syrup - Maple Syrup Supplies